mixpanel/docs/pages/docs/data-structure/user-profiles.md

 #### Choose Desired CSV Columns

 You'll have the opportunity to look through all columns in the CSV to preview their values.
-In this step, you must <b>uncheck all columns that you DO NOT wish to import</b>.
+In this step, you must **uncheck all columns that you DO NOT wish to import**.
 You must also choose the associated Mixpanel profile property that each CSV column will be associated with.
-When you're done selecting the columns, and mapping their associated properties, press the <b>Import profiles</b> button to proceed.
+When you're done selecting the columns, and mapping their associated properties, press the **Import profiles** button to proceed.

 ![/Screen_Shot_2021-12-01_at_12.24.00_PM.png](/Screen_Shot_2021-12-01_at_12.24.00_PM.png)